Digital-Contraptions-Imaginarium/oa-runner/README.md

 ```

 ###If you have a favourite course
-If you own a fitness device that can save your activity data to *.fit* format, the example below instead creates a JSON file called *investigationOptions-fit.json* that includes an list of address surveying options that are most suitable to the course specified in the *.fit* file provided as an input.
+If you own a fitness device that can save your activity data to *.fit* format, the example below creates a JSON file called *investigationOptions-fit.json* that includes a list of address surveying options that are most suitable to the course specified in the *.fit* file provided as an input.

 ```
 > node oarunner.js --fit=data/fit-samples/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions-fit.json
 ```

-###The resuts
+###The results
-The results file is a list of postcodes suitable for surveying.
+The results file is a list of postcodes suitable for surveying, in JSON format.
+Don't worry, I am working already at making the same into a human-readable PDF file, ready for the volunteer to print and take with her.

 Each postcode is described by:

 - *postcode*: describing the postcode to be investigated, its lat/lon and the course's closest point, e.g.